 I would say $1.1 million is a pretty good retirement account.
 That’s not even taking into account that they will likely increase that amount as they near retirement.
 It is also possible they could return a higher rate.
 Couple that with the fact that most will inherit some amount of money from the baby boomer generation.
 Comparatively speaking, this so-called “lazy, unfocused” generation is set to accumulate tremendous wealth.

 As great as all that sounds, it’s important to note, that millennials are also scared of the stock market.
 With that being the case, I say this, if you’re a millennial and you’re reading this post, don’t be afraid of the market.
 If you have 30, 40, or 50 years before retirement, then invest aggressively.
 I’m 38 years old, and I invest aggressively.
-I don’t care to tell you that I am 100% invested in stocks.
 I want to make as much as I can while I can.

 Talk with your advisor to find your comfort level.
 However, with that much time ahead, being conservative now will hinder you not help.
 Let the market do with the market does.
 Be aggressive!
 Let the market work in your favor while you’re young.
 Throttle back when you’re older.